bennadel/git-cheat-sheet/README.md

 ### I want to edit the current commit message.

-The `--amend` modifier can also be used to change the current commit message:
+In addition to adding files to the current commit, the `--amend` modifier can also be used to change the current commit message:

 ```sh
 git add .